 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will post a thread of at least 250 words to each Discussion Board Forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will post a thread of at least 250 words to each Discussion.
 Discussions will be based on presentations and reading material.
 The student must reply to 1 classmate’s thread in at least 150 words.

 The student will interview a friend or family member on his/her 9/11 experiences using 10 prepared and researched questions.
 After the interview, the student will write a 250-word feature story using the information.
 The student will learn to gather information and develop research skills through the interview process and then take that information to compose a story.
 After the interview is complete, the student will turn in the 10 questions, the notes taken during the interview, and the written story.
 The assignment must be 3–4 pages and typed in a word document.